pszufe/KissCluster/README.md

 **Beginner?**
 Launch a tiny EC2 instance to manage your cluster. you can use any Ubuntu node or maybe you can create any own Ubuntu-based AMI.
-For example here is [my AMI with Julia](https://us-east-2.console.aws.amazon.com/ec2/home?region=us-east-2#LaunchInstanceWizard:ami=ami-aaab89cf).
+For example here is [a test AMI with Julia](https://us-east-2.console.aws.amazon.com/ec2/home?region=us-east-2#LaunchInstanceWizard:ami=ami-aaab89cf) and here is [a test AMI with NetLogo](https://us-east-2.console.aws.amazon.com/ec2/home?region=us-east-2#LaunchInstanceWizard:ami=ami-ba614cdf).

 **Advanced?**
 You can configure cluster management enviroment on your laptop.
 Just run aws configure and configure your AWS CLI envirment to point to an IAM user created in the *Set up your permissions* section.